joseluisq/printd/README.md

 2. Callback example:

 Callback option is suitable when you plan to print elements or pages with assets (images, fonts, etc) but you need to wait for them.
-Your callback will be trigered only when your assets are loaded.
+Your callback will be triggered only when your assets are loaded.

 ```ts
 const d = new Printd()